pcroch/address-book/README.md

       Run: mvn clean test

-      It will launch the Unit testing and Integration testing
+      It will launch all the Unit testing and Integration testing

+    To run a specific test
+    For example: PersonRepositoryTest

+    mvn -Dtest=PersonRepositoryTest test

 **B- Integration Testing Description**